Njanderson/548/hw1/hw1b.md

 * You should have an explanation of the stall conditions you detect and explain the rules you developed for stall attribution, and justify them.

 * The assembly tests for testing individual stall conditions.
 Place a comment at the top of the test indicating which stall condition you are testing.
-You should also explain the rational for how the code executes that particular stall condition.
+Comments should also explain the rational for how the code executes that particular stall condition.

 * An ASCII file with a table containing the following information obtained with your instrumentation code.